Spin-up and spin distribution of stellar black holes grown by gas accretion in proto-stellar clusters: Conclusion

 \section{Conclusion}

-We have calculated the BH spin distribution generated by accretion in gaseous proto-stellar clusters within $\sim 10\,{\rm Myr}$ as gas is exponentially depleted by stellar feedback.
-We have mainly considered parameter values consistent with JWST observations of five proto-stellar clusters in the Cosmic Gems arc galaxy \citep{2024Natur.632..513A} and also explored a broader parameter space.
+We calculated the BH spin distribution generated by accretion in gaseous proto-stellar clusters within $\sim 10\,{\rm Myr}$ as gas is exponentially depleted by stellar feedback.
+We mainly considered parameter values consistent with JWST observations of five proto-stellar clusters in the Cosmic Gems arc galaxy \citep{2024Natur.632..513A} and also explored a broader parameter space.

 Our accretion model incorporates the repeated disruption of BH accretion disks by gravitational perturbations in dense cluster environments.
 The disk orientation is determined by the acquired BH's azimuthal velocity, and therefore each disruption reorients the disk.
-Our major results are summarized in Tables \ref{tab:a_m_fit}, \ref{tab:a_m_outlier}, in Figure \ref{fig:a_m_fin}, and Eq.~(\ref{eq:a_med}).
+Our major results are summarized in Tables \ref{tab:a_m_fit} and \ref{tab:a_m_outlier}, Fig. \ref{fig:a_m_fin}, and Eq.~(\ref{eq:a_med}).

 This equation describes a BH spin distribution as a function of BH mass with a remarkably consistent functional form; it persists for all cluster parameter values investigated here, with representative ranges given in Table \ref{tab:a_m_fit}.
-This behavior, depicted graphically in Figure \ref{fig:a_m_fin}, reveals a spin-mass correlation with three regimes: low spins ($a_{*} \lesssim 0.3$) for low BH masses, a steep increase with transition mass scale $\sim 50\,{\rm M}_\odot$ and corresponding spin $\sim 0.5$, and a saturating plateau for high masses.
+This behavior, depicted graphically in Fig. \ref{fig:a_m_fin}, reveals a spin-mass correlation with three regimes: low spins ($a_{*} \lesssim 0.3$) for low BH masses, a steep increase with a transition mass scale of $\sim 50\,{\rm M}_\odot$ and a corresponding spin of $\sim 0.5$, and a saturating plateau for high masses.

-For the typical Cosmic Gems cluster mass, $10^6\,{\rm M}_\odot$, and size, $1\,{\rm pc}$, the saturating spin reaches a median value $\bar{a}_{*}^{\rm sat} = 0.90$ for $m_{\rm BH}\geq 100\,{\rm M}_\odot$, with the $1\sigma$ range covering $a_{*} = 0.70 - 0.96$ (see Table \ref{tab:a_m_fit}).
+For the typical Cosmic Gems cluster mass, $10^6\,{\rm M}_\odot$, and size, $1\,{\rm pc}$, the saturating spin reaches a median value of $\bar{a}_{*}^{\rm sat} = 0.90$ for $m_{\rm BH}\geq 100\,{\rm M}_\odot$, with the $1\sigma$ range covering $a_{*} = 0.70 - 0.96$ (see Table \ref{tab:a_m_fit}).
 Remarkably, these BH spin values and corresponding masses are in good agreement with GW231123 \citep{2025ApJ...993L..25A}, suggesting that some heavy BHs within the upper BH mass gap could have formed via accretion within the first compact massive stellar clusters, during their formation stage in the early Universe.